tapjs/tapjs/coverage/index.md

 4. When that token is set in the environment variable, `tap` will automatically generate coverage information and send it to the appropriate place.

+## Coverage Reporting

+Printing out a coverage report can be done along with tests, or after any covered test run, using the `--coverage-report=<type>` argument.

+The most popular types are `text` and `html`, but any report style supported by istanbul is available, including:

+- clover
+- cobertura
+- html
+- json
+- json-summary
+- teamcity
+- text
+- text-lcov
+- text-summary

+To specify a report format, you can use `--coverage-report=<type>`.
+The default type is `text`, which produces a pretty text-only table on the terminal.
+If you specify `--coverage-report=html`, then tap will attempt to open a web browser to view the report after the test run.